GSA/digitalgov.gov/content/events/2022/03/2022-03-16-change-the-way-digital-work-gets-done.md

 ## Moderators

-* **Beth Martin** — User Experience Lead at the Federal Aviation Administration and co-lead of the Web Managers Community of Practice.
+* **Beth Martin** — User Experience Lead at the Federal Aviation Administration and co-lead of the Web Managers Community of Practice

 ## About the Web Managers Community of Practice